WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/intro.md

 Make sure to mention exactly what the madNS's profile name is so I can give it to you!

-If you STILL have privacy concerns, use the WSF Config Profile, it uses a native iOS Configuration Profile method to redirect Apple Certificate Servers to https://localhost.direct, making sure it will never reach Apple and revoke your apps!
+If you STILL have privacy concerns, use the WSF Config Profile, it uses a native iOS Configuration Profile method to redirect Apple Certificate Servers to https://localhost.direct, making sure requests will never reach Apple!

 ### [FAQ](accent://)